 » Reading knowledge must be demonstrated by examination in two modern languages, usually French and German.

-» The thesis committee may be drawn from Program faculty in any of the units, but is not restricted to Program faculty.
+» The thesis committee may be drawn from Specialization faculty in any of the units, but is not restricted to Specialization faculty.

-Completion of these requirements permits the designation ‘Completed the Collaborative Program in Ancient and Medieval Philosophy’ to appear on the student’s transcript.
+Completion of these requirements permits the designation ‘Completed the Collaborative Specialization in Ancient and Medieval Philosophy’ to appear on the student’s transcript.

 Please contact the relevant units for full details about their doctoral programs.
 (Further information about admissions is available on the Admission page.)